carla-vieira/delas_bootcamp/README.md

 cd delas
 ```

-Then, you can run your Kedro project with:
+Then, you can test your Kedro installation:

 ```
-kedro run
+kedro --version
 ```